Non linear Schr{\"o}dinger limit of bosonic ground states, again

-In the sequel, $S$ and $\cH$ stand for the usual von Neumann entropy and relative entropy.
+and $\cH$ as in~\eqref{eq:von Neumann} stand for the usual von Neumann entropy and relative entropy.
 A state over a $k$-fold tensor product will be denoted $\Gamma ^{1\ldots k}$ and for $l\leq k$, the reduced states $\Gamma ^{1\ldots l}$ over $l$-fold tensor products are defined as reduced density matrices, taking partial traces.

 We start with the simple

 \begin{lemma}[\textbf{Partial measurements}] \mbox{}\\ For a three partite state $\Gamma ^{123}$ and a measurement over the third system $\Lambda_3$

 \end{lemma}